laureli/laureli.github.io/index.markdown

 # Welcome

-This is a place to collect my thoughts, resources, and tools as part of my coaching practice.
+This is a place to collect my thoughts, resources, and tools as part of my coaching learning process as I navigate the Organizational and Leadership Coaching Certificate program at Northwestern University.
+This website is where I'm 'learning out loud' to reflect on the resources and learnings from this year.
+This makes the goal of this page both selfish (improving my learning) but also open (explore the content and ask me about it).

 ## Why idyl work?